The Client-Centered Law Firm Makes Bestseller List Upon Release

 In The Client-Centered Law Firm, Newton offers a clear-eyed and timely look at the importance of a client-centered approach to running a law firm in today’s experience-driven world.

 Newton covers the what, why, and how of running a client-centered practice—with examples from law firms leading this revolution as well as practical strategies for implementation—enabling law firms to access a tremendous untapped legal market.
-As reported by the World Justice Project, 59% of individuals in the United Kingdom experienced a legal problem in the past two years, but only 28% were able to access help with many (48%) seeking advice from a friend or family member.
+As of 2016, the size of the US legal market was about $437 billion annually, and market demand for legal services has stayed relatively flat.
+However, according to a 2018 report from the World Justice Project, an incredible 77% of those surveyed in the United States didn’t turn to an authority or third party to resolve their legal issue—amounting to a potentially multi-billion dollar untapped market for legal services.
 The Client-Centered Law Firm is a rallying call to unlock this enormous latent demand in the legal market by providing client-centered experiences, improving internal processes, and raising the bottom line.

 What People Are Saying: